BOCHK Science and Technology Innovation Prize FAQs

 Disclosures and Abstentions between reviewers and candidates are stated thoroughly in The Article 18 of BOCHK SCIENCE AND TECHNOLOGY INNOVATION PRIZE Charter: Members of the Review Committee are required to disclose any potential conflict of interest before conducting the review.
 Conflicts of interest may include but not limited to, colleagueship, teacher-student relationship, familial ties, collaboration for project or publication (within five years of the last collaboration), business partnership, rivalry, nomination, or recommendation.
 If any familial ties exist between the reviewers and candidates, the reviewers will abstain correspondingly.
 The Review Committee will decide on the specific implementation of any abstention.

-Additionally, we encourage the nominator to state the relationship between him/her to the nominee in appropriate places on the nomination form, which will help us understand the reason for the nomination.
+Additionally, we encourage the nominator to state the relationship between him/her with the nominee while filling in the nomination form, which will help us understand the reason for the nomination.

 H-2 Can you make the nomination list public?